1987 NCAA Division I men's basketball championship game

 "One Shining Moment", which serves as the closing song for the NCAA Tournament coverage, was played for the first time after this game.
-It was originally slated to debut after Super Bowl XXI, which also aired on CBS, but was shelved due to player interviews taking up too much time and the network scheduling a primetime show immediately following said game.
+It was originally slated to debut after Super Bowl XXI, which also aired on CBS, but was shelved due to player interviews taking up too much time and the network scheduling a primetime show immediately following the game.